 Cruise International is officially the UK’s best-selling consumer travel magazine dedicated to cruise and cruise and stay holidays, sold on the newsstand in WHSmith, supermarkets and good independent newsagents, as well as at airports including Heathrow and Gatwick.

-This year’s British Cruise Awards were supported by Saga Cruises, Titan, Marella Cruises, Silversea, Ponant, Bric’s, Virgin Holidays, Nobu Hotel Miami Beach, the Port of Kirkwall, and the Cruise Lines International Association.
+This year’s awards were supported by Saga Cruises, Titan, Marella Cruises, Silversea, Ponant, Bric’s, Virgin Holidays, Nobu Hotel Miami Beach, the Port of Kirkwall, and the Cruise Lines International Association.

 You can see a full list of winners HERE